-- During multiple field visits throughout the project, pavement markings were observed to be both faded and non-conforming to MUTCD standards.
+- At the time of the site visit, pavement markings were observed to be both faded and non-conforming to MUTCD standards.
 Pavement markings serve as a way to provide regulatory and warning information to the driver without diverting his/her attention from the roadway.
 It is important to maintain pavement markings on a regular basis to ensure that maximum visibility is maintained.
 It is recommended that the City of West Springfield improve pavement marking as defined in the MUTCD to clearly define vehicle travel lanes, crosswalks, and stoplines.
 A few areas were noted to have confusing pavement markings at the time of the field inventory and require specific attention: - The inner travel lane on the southbound approach of Park Street at its intersection with Van Deene Avenue is signed as "left turn only" but is marked with both left turn and through arrow pavement markings.
 These two controls are in conflict and could confuse drivers to think that through movements are permitted from this lane.
 New left turn only arrows should be painted in this lane. - Main Street is very wide between Memorial Avenue and Bresnahan Street.
 Vehicles were observed to travel down this section of Main Street at high travel speeds, cut through the Work Gear parking area, and disregard the "One way" travel pattern in this area.
 The use of additional traffic signs, curbing and pavement markings could be a short term solution to reduce speed and increase compliance with the existing "one way" traffic flow in this area. - Union Street is very wide between its intersection with Memorial Avenue and the railroad underpass.
 A pavement marking plan should be developed for this section of the road to clearly define the number of travel lanes and taper traffic down to two lanes of traffic prior to the railroad underpass. - Implement improvements to Memorial Avenue and North End Bridge rotaries.
 MassDOT has committed to pavement marking improvements in the near future at both rotaries.
 The development of a clear pavement marking plan through the rotaries should assist in clearly defining travel lanes and exiting protocol.
 It will be important to have regular maintenance of the new pavement marking plan in order to maintain safe and efficient traffic flow. - Work with property owners to improve sight distance and intersection controls along Union Street Extension at its intersection with Big Y and Big Lots driveways.
 A mature tree is located on the eastern side of Union Street extension in the vicinity of the Big Y access driveway.
 There is a pattern of angle collision occurring at this driveway.
-If the tree is located within the municipal right of way, the City of West Springfield should measure the exiting sight distance from this driveway and remove or prune this tree if necessary.
-If the tree is found to be outside the municipal right of way, the city should coordinate its maintenance with the property owner.
+The City of West Springfield should measure the exiting sight distance from this driveway and removing or pruning this tree if necessary.
 Other potential measures to increase safety could be the use of larger Stop signs at the Big Y driveway and advance intersection warning signs on Union Street extension.